CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 ## Overview

-The _Vector_ tile format allows streaming of vector graphics data like polygons and polylines.
+The _Vector_ tile format allows streaming of vector datasets including points, polylines, and polygons.
+Points can be represented with a combination of billboard, label, and point graphics primitives.

-Each vector graphics element is a _feature_ in the core 3D Tiles spec language.
+Each point, poyline, and polygon is a _feature_ in the 3D Tiles specification language.

 ## Layout